jbt/markdown-editor/README.md

 -----------
 _(Previously [WTFPL](http://www.wtfpl.net/txt/copying/))_

-Copyright (c) 2015, Rafael Teixeira
+Copyright (c) 2015 Rafael Teixeira.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: